 This course addresses the role of the community health worker within the healthcare delivery system and as a member of the healthcare team.
-The course focuses on the individual, family and community within the concepts of life span, substance abuse, health promotion, community organization, advocacy, health education strategies and cultural competence.
+Encouraging students to fine-tune their focus on the individual, family, and community within the concepts of life span, substance abuse, health promotion, community organizations, advocacy, health education strategies, and cultural competence within a specific population/community.
 Additionally, the course reveals the legal and ethical responsibilities of the health care worker.
 There is an additional fee for this course.
 CHW 102 may be taken concurrently with CHW 101 or serve as an elective course outside the CHW pathway.
 Qualifies for First 15.